NULabNortheastern/digitalassignmentshowcase/intro_python/first_year_seminar-spring2020-anderson/README.md

 # Introduction to Digital Data Ethics and Python
-This module has been altered to accomodate a virtual learning experience during the COVID-19 pandemic.
+This module has been altered to accommodate a virtual learning experience during the COVID-19 pandemic.
 Please follow these instructions to properly move through the module:

 ## INSTRUCTIONS FOR MODULE
 1. Open the [SLIDES on Google Drive and click "Present" to go through them](https://docs.google.com/presentation/d/1vRaB_5VXwsJlqFCQZZaPB8UHQKjIITuVat-TSnFGGWU/edit?usp=sharing).